aalemayhu/xdp-playground/Challenge.md

   This program must be placed in the directory `public/pages/7/`.
 The directory name has to match the HTML file so it gets loaded properly.
 You also have to include a Makefile which produces the test program `test_run`.
-You can use the template at `public/pages/TEMPLATE.Makefile`.
-There are no limitiations on the program name or object file as long as the `test_run` is the one handling it.
+You can use the template at `public/pages/0/Makefile`.
+There are no limitations on the program name or object file as long as the `test_run` is the one handling it.
 However there are some restrictions on output, if the user writes a program which passes your checks you need to print out `verdict=pass;` or `verdict=fail;`